gleam-lang/website/writing-gleam/gleam-toml.md

 # Which JavaScript runtime to use with `gleam run`, `gleam test` etc.
 runtime = "node" # or "deno"

-# Configuration specific to the Deno runtime
+# Configuration specific to the Deno runtime (optional)
 # https://deno.land/manual@v1.30.0/basics/permissions#permissions
 [javascript.deno]
 allow_all = false